Frequently Asked Questions

 How long is the course?

 Each of our writing courses is completed entirely at the individual student’s own pace.
 As a self-study program, there are no deadlines or harsh time constraints to follow.
 You can work through your assignments as quickly or as slowly as you like.
 An average time of course completion is anywhere between six to twelve months.
-If you need more time, there’s no need to worry—you’re enrolled in the course for three full years.
+If you need more time, there’s no need to worry—you’re enrolled in the course for two full years.

 What if I want to take more than one course?